Back/How I AI

 Visual workflow builder interface showcasing a wellness program automation.
 Each step, from sending emails and SMS reminders to issuing rewards based on milestones, is clearly defined.

-The refined prompt is then fed into Lovable, an AI-powered prototyping tool.
-Lovable automatically generates an interactive prototype based on Anjan’s initial input, often suggesting additional features and improvements based on its understanding of best practices.
+He takes that refined prompt over to Lovable, an AI prototyping tool.
+Lovable gets to work and generates an interactive prototype from his prompt.
+It even suggests extra features and improvements based on its knowledge of product best practices.
 Anjan specifically mentioned using React Flow for canvas-based components.

 The result?
 A fully functional, interactive prototype in a fraction of the time it would normally take.